HiveRunner/HiveRunner/README.md

         </configuration>
     </plugin>

-By default, HiveRunner uses mapreduce (mr) as the execution engine for hive.
-If you wish to run using Tez, set the System property hiveconf_hive.execution.engine to 'tez'.
+By default, HiveRunner uses mapreduce (mr) as the execution engine for Hive.
+If you wish to run using Tez, set the System property `hiveconf_hive.execution.engine` to 'tez'.

 (Any Hive conf property may be overridden by prefixing it with 'hiveconf_')